mozilla/session-invalidation/docs/configuring_rps.md

 The admin email will become the `GSUITE_SUBJECT` configuration parameter in `serverless.yml`.

+The scope granted above, combined with access to the Admin SDK grants the project access to the entire user administration API including:

+  * The ability to create, delete and modify users.
+  * The ability to promote a user to an administrator.

+## GCP

+GCP session termination works the same way as and requires a configuration identitcal to that of GSuite, albeit the values from the JSON RSA key are encoded into distinct configuration variables.

+In Mozilla's environment, we have a GSuite configuration for `@mozilla.com` and a separate GCP configuration for `@gcp.infra.mozilla.com`.

 ## Slack

 In order to configure Slack to obtain credentials for the session invalidation